-"Dollar General" or the "Company" means Dollar General Corporation and its subsidiaries.
+"Dollar General" or the "Company" means Dollar General Corporation and its subsidiaries (excluding DolgenMX, S.A. de C.V. and any other DG Mexico subsidiaries).

 "Eligible Employee" shall mean those employees meeting all of the criteria set forth in (a) through (c) of Section IV below.